Samuca47prog/CS50_Web_Development/project2/commerce/auctions/drafts/Checklist.md

     - if user signed, allow to add only a higher bid
     - if user signed, allow to add comments
     - if current user is the listing creator, allow to close the auction
+      * show pop up of are you sure?
+    * [OK] if current user is the listing creator, allow to delete the auction
+      * show pop up of are you sure?
     - when auction is closed, show winner bid
     - when auction is closed and user is still in that page, show to him if he is the winner